ospaceteam/outerspace/README.md

 * ```pygame-1.9.1``` (for game client only)

 #### Python
-Outerspace is written in Python2, specifically ```Python 2.7``` is the supported version.
+Outerspace is written in Python2, ```Python 2.7``` to be more specific.
 You can grab it on [official pages](https://www.python.org/downloads/release/python-2713/), or in the repositories of you linux distributions.

-*NOTE (Windows):* It is highly advisable to follow steps described in [Using Python on Windows guide](https://docs.python.org/2.7/using/windows.html).

 #### PyGame
-For proper function of game client, ```pygame``` library is also required, in version at least```pygame-1.9.1```.
-You can install it following a [GettingStarted guide](https://www.pygame.org/wiki/GettingStarted#Pygame%20Installation).
-Python3 used in the guide is not mandatory - you can use Python2 instead.
+*Outer Space client is able to install the PyGame requirement automatically.
+It will be installed  for active user only, so no administrator rights are needed.*

 #### Getting the Outer Space code
 The Outer Space itself has no specific needs, all you have to do is to clone git repository, or download [ZIP file with the latest version](https://github.com/dahaic/outerspace/archive/master.zip) and unpack it in directory of you choice.